glyphx/CKA/README.md

 ## Troubleshooting

-If you encounter any issues, please check the logs on the master and worker nodes located in `/var/log/install.log` for detailed error messages.
+If you encounter any issues, please check the logs on the master and worker nodes located in `/var/log/install.log` & `/var/log/startup-script.log` for detailed error messages.

 ## Contributing

 Contributions are welcome!
-Please submit a pull request with your changes, ensuring all tests pass before submission.
+Please submit a pull request with your changes.

 ## License